 There are different residence statuses:

-– N permit (asylum seeker): Whilst your application is being processed and until conclusion of the procedure, you will obtain residence status N (Art.
-42 Asylum Act, AsylA).
+- N permit (asylum seeker): Whilst your application is being processed and until conclusion of the procedure, you will obtain residence status N (Art.
+42 AsylA).

-– B permit (recognised refugee): If you have been granted refugee status and have received asylum, you will receive the B permit (Art.
+- B permit (recognised refugee): If you have been granted refugee status and have received asylum, you will receive the B permit (Art.
 60, para.
-1 Asylum Act, AsylA).
+1 AsylA).

-– F permit (temporarily accepted refugee): If you have had your refugee status accepted, but not been granted asylum, you will receive the residence status F. There are different grounds to denying you asylum.
-These are set out in articles 53 and 54 of the Asylum Act, AsylA.
+- F permit (temporarily accepted refugee): If you have had your refugee status accepted, but not been granted asylum, you will receive the residence status F. There are different grounds to denying you asylum.
+These are set out in Art.
+53 and 54 AsylA.

-– F permit (temporarily accepted person): If your expulsion to your country of origin is not admissible on legal grounds, undue or impossible, you will obtain the F status.
+- F permit (temporarily accepted person): If the refugee status has not been recognized but your expulsion to your country of origin is not possible, not permitted or not reasonable, you will obtain the F status.
 This is not a residence permit, but a confirmation that your expulsion is not possible for now.
+(Art.
+83 FNIA)

 Social assistance is administered at canton level.
 Attribution guidelines are set out by SKOS (available in German, French and Italian), the Swiss Association of Welfare Organisations.
 However, these are not binding.
 Social assistance is based around the principle of subsidiarity.
 This means social services will only pay out social assistance if there is no other way to cover your costs.
 Social assistance covers basic needs only.